 Just outside Bellingham, Bellewood Acres is a favorite for kids and adults alike.
 Little ones will enjoy a ride aboard the "Apple Bin Express," a mini train that transports pickers to the U-pick area in the huge, 25,000 tree apple orchard.
 Parents will love stopping at the Country Café and Bakery for a delicious meal (breakfast, lunch or dinner) followed by a stop at their new distillery’s tasting bar.
 Check out the pumpkin patch (with corn maze, corn cannon and more) Sept.
 30–Oct.
 31. 360-318-7720.
 6140 Guide Meridian, Lynden

 Get pickin': Bellewood offers 20 apple varieties including Sansa, Jonagold, Mountain Rose (pink inside!), Golden Supreme and HoneyCrisp.
-Apples are already available for purchase; U-pick is set to open Sept.
-1, with open hours 10 a.m.–5 p.m. daily.
+Apples are already available for purchase; U-pick opened Sept.
+1, with open hours 8 a.m.–5 p.m. daily.
 Check the Facebook page for latest updates as U-pick will begin when the apples are ready.
 Bellewood also hosts fun music and tasting events.

 3. The Farm at Swan's Trail, Snohomish

 Get pickin': Hop on the wagon for a ride to the acre-wide orchard of Honeycrisp and Jonagold.
-Farm managers estimate that they'll be open for U-pick daily starting mid-September.
+Opening day for U-pick is Saturday, Sept.
+17. U-pick is typically open weekends, 9 a.m.–2 p.m.
 Check the Facebook page for updates.

 4. The Stutzman Ranch, Wenatchee

-Get pickin': Gala apples, Bartlett pears and Red Gold nectarines are available for picking now (until they are gone) and Fuji U-pick should begin around Sept.
-10. As always, check the website before you go for availability.
+Get pickin': Gala apples, Bartlett Pears and some varieties of peaches are ready for U-pick as of Aug.
+25. As always, check the website before you go for availability.
 Open daily, 9 a.m.–6 p.m.
-Last U-pickers allowed in the orchard at 5:30 p.m. $5 U-Pick minimum charged for all pickers over 12.
+Last U-pickers allowed in the orchard at 5:30 p.m. $5 U-pick minimum charged for all pickers over age 12.
 Check the Facebook page for updates.

 5. Apple Creek Orchard, Ferndale

 Get pickin': Most of the trees here are Jonagolds.
-The farm opens for picking in early October, 10 a.m.–5 p.m. every day except Wednesday.
+The farm opens for picking Oct.
+1, 10 a.m.–5 p.m. every day except Wednesday.
 U-pick ends in late October.
 You can eat as many apples as you want while you are picking and any that your children can get in their pockets are free.
 Find the orchard on Facebook.

 6. Skipley Farm, Snohomish